Colorado Springs Juvenile Offenses Attorney

 When a child or teen under the age of majority has been arrested, it can be extremely stressful and traumatic—not only for the child but for the entire family as well.
 Simply facing the reality of the situation and the possible consequences can be difficult even for the most responsible, loving parents.

 It’s true that juvenile crime is prosecuted differently when compared to adult crimes, and the penalties are also quite different.
 However, that doesn’t mean that these penalties can’t have life-changing consequences.
-It’s important to contact a criminal defense attorney to help your child and your family navigate this difficult situation to eliminate or minimize negative consequences.
+It’s important to contact a criminal defense attorney in Colorado Springs to help your child and your family navigate this difficult situation to eliminate or minimize negative consequences.

 When Your Child is Arrested in Colorado Springs